svaarala/duktape/doc/buffers.rst

 * ArrayBuffer does not have virtual indices or 'length' behavior, but TypedArray views do.
 DataView does not have virtual indices but e.g. V8 provides them in practice.
-For simplicity, Duktape ArrayBuffers and plain buffers do provide 'length', virtual indices, and other virtual properties.
-This allows plain buffers and ArrayBuffers to be manipulated without a view, which saves memory.

-* ArrayBuffer has 'byteLength' and 'byteOffset' but no 'length'.
+* ArrayBuffer has 'byteLength'.
 Views have a 'byteLength' and a 'length', where 'length' refers to number of elements, not bytes.
 For example a Uint32Array view with length 4 would have byteLength 16.
 (For internal reasons, all Duktape ArrayBuffer and view objects provide 'length', 'byteLength', and 'byteOffset'.)

 * ArrayBufferView classes are host endian.
 DataView is endian independent because caller specifies endianness for each call.